Skip to main content

 #

-What: Whole grilled fish — sea bream (tsipoura), sea bass (lavraki), or whatever’s fresh.
+What: Whole grilled fish — sea bream (tsipoura), sea bass (lavraki), or whatever the fisherman brought in that day.

 Mezedes (Small Plates)